prtysh/theme_ofcwp/README.md

 _s
 ===
+Borrowed this from _starter theme and then working on changing it heavily

 Hi.
 I'm a starter theme called `_s`, or `underscores`, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.